• Skip to primary navigation

 2. Press the Power button to restart the computer and wait as the computer tries to fix the problem and ends up with a black screen.

-Perhaps the easiest way to fix Unmountable Boot Volume Error is to restart your computer using a Bootable USB Drive and try the Automatic Repair option that becomes available upon restart.
+Perhaps the easiest way to fix Unmountable Boot Volume Error is to restart the computer using a Bootable USB Drive and use Startup Repair, which becomes available upon restart.

 1. Power OFF the computer by using the Power button.

-2. Insert Bootable USB Drive into the Computer and press the Power button to restart the computer.
+2. Plug Bootable USB Drive into the computer > Press the Power button to restart the computer.

 3. Once the computer restarts, select Language, Currency, Keyboard and click on the Next button.